mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 ## 3. Render your first component

-Every Joy component needs to render under the `CssVarProvider` element.
-Let's start off with a button component.
+To render any Joy component, make sure you place them inside the `CssVarProvider` element.
+Let's start off with a button.

 ```diff
 import { CssVarsProvider } from '@mui/joy/styles';